paigen11/google-maps/readme.md

 #What is it?
 ------------
-Map displaying the top 40 most populous cities in the US (and their accompanying facts) using HTML, SASS, JavaScript AngularJS and the Google Maps API.
+Map displaying the top 40 most populous cities in the US (and their accompanying facts) using HTML, SASS, JavaScript, AngularJS and the Google Maps API.

 ##Languages Used
 ------------
   *HTML
   * CSS (through SASS)
   * Native JavaScript
   * AngularJS